 An immediate extension of the present analysis is to investigate the interplay of effects of hot QCD equation of state and inhomogeneity of the fields in the electromagnetic responses by effectively modeling the weakly magnetized medium.
 The present analysis of electric charge transport in the magnetized medium is the first step in this direction.
+We intend to investigate the electric charge transport in the regime where the effects of inhomogeneity of the field are large in comparison with the collisional effects of the medium, in the near future.
 The magnetic field will also introduce anisotropy in momentum and thermal transport in the medium.
 The investigation of all components of viscous coefficients and thermal conductivity in a weakly magnetized medium within the effective kinetic theory would be another interesting direction to work in the near future.